awseidl/roms_vietnam3d/README.md

 Note* build file present in this repository is configured for the development PC.
 It is very important that the end-user be familiar with running ROMS, outside of this scripting package.
 A good place to start with a different, basic setup for the unfamiliar is: https://www.myroms.org/wiki/ROMS_UNSW2008.

+V1.0.0-beta
+Added the inclusion of tidal forcing from TPXO8-atlas-compact model

 V0.1.1
 Added use of forecasted precipitation, for surface freshwater fluxes.